-New SENNEBOGEN Duty-Cycle Crane Puts The Brakes On Maintenance Costs For Harsco Drop-Ball Application
+New SENNEBOGEN Duty Cycle Crane Puts The Brakes On Maintenance Costs For Harsco Drop-Ball Application

 Hamilton, Ontario – The aging lattice boom crane at Harsco Metals’ drop-ball pit needed refurbishing or replacement soon.
 For John Little, now Operations Director for the Harsco facility in Hamilton, Ontario, replacement was definitely the preferred option.
 The cost of maintaining the 50-year-old workhorse was continuing to rise and there was no promise that further investment would produce a fair return.
 They needed a new duty-cycle crane.

 Harsco’s procurement committee agreed with Little and, today, North America’s first SENNEBOGEN 6100 HD DB duty-cycle crane stands in its place.